Picture Gallery

 Photo

-At the Seybold 3-knife trimming machine.
+On the Seybold 3-knife trimming machine.
 These machines were capable of very large outputs and required a comparatively small staff.
 As with the continuous trimmer (next picture), all waste trimmings were conveyed through the trunking to the central baling machine.
 Photo by Red Lion Picture Service.
 (Supplied by Alex Fayer)

 Photo